bencoveney/CsgoRankingsGraph/README.md

 - Split TypeScript compilation up properly.
 - Generalise the codebase to be applicable to other sets of rankings.
 - CI and publish somewhere.
+- Condense subsequent straight lines into a single element.
+- Add buttons to highlight all/no teams.